DrJessop/yoga-pose/README.md

     student = np.concatenate(transformed_student, axis=0)
     ...
 ```
-What this portion does is something called rigid registration through an expectation maximization algorithm.
+What this portion does is something called rigid registration through an expectation maximization algorithm using the pycpd library<sup><a href='#ref3'>3</a></sup>.
 In short, it finds the best possible match between the student and instructor without scaling the student coordinates or changing the angles between the student's limbs in the process.

 #### Getting required angles